yangshun/front-end-interview-handbook/website/blog/2021-12-23-front-end-vs-back-end-system-design-interviews.md

 I have done interviews for both front end focused roles and general software engineer roles.
 As I went through the preparation process for the system designs interviews, it just occurred to me that there is indeed a career ceiling for a pure front end focused software engineer role.

-Ok so let's first get this out of the way - you can be extremely successful as either a front end dev or a back end dev.
+Ok so let's first get this out of the way - you can be extremely successful as either a front end developer or a back end developer.

 Also it is hard to discuss any topic intelligently when we cannot agree on definitions.
 By saying front end developers I meant developers/engineers who solely work on the UI of a software system.
-And by saying career ceiling I meant the potential terminal title and the highest level such a dev/engineer can achieve in the technical individual contributor track.
+And by saying career ceiling I meant the potential terminal title and the highest level such a developer/engineer can achieve in the technical individual contributor track.

 This is an unspoken thing and a very impolite conversation.
 And [there are exceptions](https://twitter.com/swyx/status/1236023548227072000) to this but just statistically speaking there seems to be a career ceiling for front end-only developers.